-Today, Amache is maintained by the Amache Preservation Society.
-The society was established by Mr. John Hopper, a social studies teacher at Granada High School, and consists of volunteer students from that school.
-With the help of many other organizations including Amache Historical Society, the Friends of Amache (formerly the Denver Central Optimists Club), The Japan America Society of Southern Colorado, Denver University and many more, the APS has begun to renovate Amache, particularly the cemetery, and established an Amache Museum.
-The students travel throughout Colorado and into Kansas and Oklahoma to speak about the World War II internment camps and specifically Amache.
-For the past six years, the Amache Preservation Society has traveled to Japan to live with host families to learn their culture.
+The Amache Preservation Society (APS) maintains the physical site of Amache and is instrumental in its preservation.
+The society was established by Mr. John Hopper, a social studies teacher and now Principal of Granada High School, and consists of volunteer students from that school.
+With the help of many other organizations, the APS has renovated the cemetery, established an Amache Museum and research center, restored key Amache landmarks, including the water tower, a guard tower, and barrack.
+APS students travel throughout Colorado and into Kansas and Oklahoma to speak about the World War II internment camps and specifically Amache.
+For the almost a decade, members of the Amache Preservation Society have traveled to Japan to live with host families to learn their culture.
 In Japan, APS members give presentations to local high schools.

 The Amache Preservation Society is located at: